lrogers1843/adventure-map-application/README.md

 ### Models
 Adding User and Activity
 User has many Activities, tweaking model and activity schema, plus activity controller to assign last user for testing purpose
+Used devise gempage for setup, added auth to User
+In activities controller, adding auth requirement and current user as new activity owner